-- \ Which interfaces are contracts - \ Which implementations of such interfaces are services
+- Which interfaces are contracts - Which implementations of such interfaces are services

-Interfaces that define a contract are identified by the 'org.jvnet.hk2.annotations.Contract' annotation.
+Interfaces that define a contract are identified by the org.jvnet.hk2.annotations.Contract annotation.

+'''

+@Retention(RUNTIME)

+@Target(TYPE)

-@Retention(RUNTIME) @Target(TYPE) public @interface Contract { }
+public @interface Contract {

+}

+'''

-Implementations of such contracts should be identified with an 'org.jvnet.hk2.annotations.Service' annotation so that the HK2 runtime can recognize them as '@Contract' implementations.
+Implementations of such contracts should be identified with an org.jvnet.hk2.annotations.Service annotation so that the HK2 runtime can recognize them as @Contract implementations.

+'''

+@Retention(RUNTIME)

+@Target(TYPE)

-@Retention(RUNTIME) @Target(TYPE) public @interface Service { ... }
+public @interface Service {

+...

+}

+'''

+For more information, see Service (http://hk2.java.net/auto-depends/apidocs/org/jvnet/hk2/ annotations/Service.html).

+HK2 Runtime

-''' For more information, see http://hk2.java.net/autodepends/apidocs/org/jvnet/hk2/annotations/Service.html['Service'] ('http://hk2.java.net/auto-depends/apidocs/org/jvnet/hk2/annotations/Service.html'). [[ghokt]][[GSACG00093]][[hk2-runtime]] HK2 Runtime ~~~~~~~~~ Once Services are defined, the HK2 runtime can be used to instantiate or retrieve instances of services.
-Each service instance has a scope, specified as singleton, per thread, per application, or a custom scope. [[ghoib]][[GSACG00181]][[scopes-of-services]] Scopes of Services \Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda\Lambda You can specify the scope of a service by adding an 'org.jvnet.hk2.annotations.Scoped' annotation to the class-level of your '@Service' implementation class.
+Once Services are defined, the HK2 runtime can be used to instantiate or retrieve instances of services.
+Each service instance has a scope, specified as singleton, per thread, per application, or a custom scope.

+Scopes of Services

+You can specify the scope of a service by adding an org.jvnet.hk2.annotations.Scoped annotation to the class-level of your @Service implementation class.
 Scopes are also services, so they can be custom defined and added to the HK2 runtime before being used by other services.
-Each scope is responsible for storing the service instances to which it is tied; therefore, the HK2 runtime does not rely on predefined scopes (although it comes with a few predefined ones). [source,oac_no_warn] '''
+Each scope is responsible for storing the service instances to which it is tied; therefore, the HK2 runtime does not rely on predefined scopes (although it comes with a few predefined ones).

-@Contract public abstract class Scope { public abstract ScopeInstance current(); }

 '''

-The following code fragment shows how to set the scope for a service to

-the predefined 'Singleton' scope:

-[source,oac no warn]
+@Contract

+public abstract class Scope {

+public abstract ScopeInstance current();

+}

 '''

+The following code fragment shows how to set the scope for a service to the predefined Singleton scope:

+'''

+@Service

-@Service public Singleton implements Scope { ... }
+public Singleton implements Scope {

+...

+'''

+'''

+}

+@Scope(Singleton.class)

+@Service

-@Scope(Singleton.class) @Service public class SingletonService implements RandomContract { ... }
+public class SingletonService implements RandomContract {

+...

+}

+'''

-You can define a new 'Scope' implementation and use that scope on your '@Service' implementations.
-You will see that the HK2 runtime uses the 'Scope' instance to store and retrieve service instances tied to that scope.
+You can define a new Scope implementation and use that scope on your OService implementations.
+You will see that the HK2 runtime uses the Scope instance to store and retrieve service instances tied to that scope.